 Fort Cornwallis has a chapel located within its grounds.
 The chapel was built by British colonial authorities in the late 19th century and served as a place of worship for military personnel and civilians stationed at the fort.
 The chapel is one of the oldest surviving buildings within the fort and is a historical landmark in Penang.

-Internal view of the cell and the cross-section view of the floor structure
+Internal view of the cell

-Queen Victoria Memorial Clock Tower can be seen from the fort.
+Queen Victoria Memorial Clock Tower can be clearly seen from the fort.
 FUN FACT!
-This clock tower was built to commemorate Queen Victoria’s Diamond Jubilee.
+This clock tower was built to commemorate Queen Victoria's Diamond Jubilee.

 Fort Cornwallis is a significant landmark in the city of Georgetown, Penang.
 It offers a deeper understanding of its history, including information about its construction, the weapons used, and the people who lived and worked there.
 It's one of the largest standing forts in Southeast Asia and is a must-visit attraction on any visit to Penang.